mezonai/mezon-sfu/README.md

 # mezon-sfu
-A high-performance realtime runtime for modern distributed applications.
+A high-performance optimized for HD meetings and large-scale deployment.